MohammadMaftoun/Few-Shot-and-Zero-Shot-Learning-Techniques/README.md

 You can use various open-source datasets to experiment with few-shot and zero-shot learning.
 Below are some popular datasets included in this repository:

-    miniImageNet: A benchmark dataset for few-shot classification.
+    MiniImageNet: A benchmark dataset for few-shot classification.
     CIFAR-FS: A few-shot learning variant of CIFAR-100.
     Omniglot: For evaluating the performance of few-shot learning models.
     Custom Datasets: Instructions on how to add your datasets are provided.